AhmedQaziMuhammadJamil/notejam/README.md

 - [ ] Work with Taints and Tolerations ( priority -High)
 - [ ] Configure  Loki  along with Alert Managed
 - [ ] Work with contour or Traefik ingress
+- [ ] Use Github Actions with Private Runners and connect with Vault
+- [ ] Use Kaniko in Github Actions using PACKR
+- [ ] Build Github Actions  Runners using Packr

 ---------------------------